ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Number counts CIB

 We note that there are seven sources with secure redshift estimates ($z_{\rm spec}$ or $z_{\rm phot}$ + constraints from lens models due to their multiple images) below 0.06~mJy that mitigate the magnification uncertainty.
 In Figure~\ref{fig:highmu}, we summarize these seven sources labeled with their redshift and intrinsic source flux.
 All seven sources show distorted morphology in the HST maps whose shear orientation agrees with the predicted gravitational lensing effects, supporting the high magnification estimates.
 In the prior sample, we also identify two sources (A383-C50 and A2537-C24) whose redshifts are similarly and securely estimated, falling in the same faintest regime with high magnification estimates ($\mu>10$) supported by strongly distorted morphology in the \hst\ maps (see Figure~\ref{fig:app_postage2}).
 For example, R0600-C164 is spectroscopically confirmed at $z=6.072$, and its local and global scale magnification factors of 163$^{+27}_{-13}$ and 29$^{+4}_{-7}$ are securely ensured by flux ratios and positions of its multiple images with three independent models \citep{laporte2021, fujimoto2021}.
-The intrinsic flux density is estimated to be $\sim$0.01~mJy, such that even if we only count R0600-C164 in the flux density bin at 0.01~mJy, the number count estimate and its 2$\sigma$ lower limit from the single-sided Poisson uncertainty \cite{gehrels1986} are estimated to be $\sim$ $3\times10^{7}$~mJy$^{-1}$~deg$^{-2}$ and $1.5\times10^{6}$~mJy$^{-1}$~deg$^{-2}$, respectively; this source by itself rules out the predicted flattening shape at $S_{\rm 1.2mm}\sim$ 0.01~mJy by $>$ 0.5~dex.
+The intrinsic flux density is estimated to be $\sim$0.01~mJy, such that even if we only count R0600-C164 in the flux density bin at 0.01~mJy, the number count estimate and its 2$\sigma$ lower limit from the single-sided Poisson uncertainty \cite{gehrels1986} are estimated to be $\sim$ $3\times10^{7}$~mJy$^{-1}$~deg$^{-2}$ and $1.5\times10^{6}$~mJy$^{-1}$~deg$^{-2}$, respectively; this source by itself rules out the predicted flattening shape at $S_{\rm 1.2mm}\sim$ 0.01~mJy by $>$ 0.5~dex. \tcb{Naturally, when considering all seven robustly highly magnified sources summarized in Figure~\ref{fig:highmu}, the gap from flattening shape becomes even more significant.}

 Overall, even accounting for possible lensing magnification uncertainties, our results disfavor the scenario whereby the 1.2-mm number counts start flattening at $S_{\rm 1.2mm}\sim$ 0.1~mJy.
 In \cite{gonzalez2020}, the $P(D)$ analysis is performed with the dirty image.
 Given the sparse density of dusty galaxies and the superb resolution of ALMA, the pixel counts below the direct detection limits might be more affected by the side lobes remained in the dirty map and the noise fluctuation rather than the weak signals from faint sources, which could be one of the causes in the different faint-end slope derived from the direct counts and the $P(D)$ analysis.
 The point source assumption for injected sources in the $P(D)$ analysis may also be another possible reason, making the completeness overestimated and thus favoring a shallow faint-end slope.